 Permanent Life Insurance

-20 Pay Whole Life - This plan provides a guaranteed base amount of insurance protection for life.
-You pay premiums on the base policy for only 20 years, and these premiums are guaranteed never to go up.
-After 20 years, your policy is considered paid up, and your permanent insurance protection will never decrease.
-The 20 Pay Whole Life plan is available to individuals anywhere between the ages of 15 days to 80 years.
+Whole Life - These plans provide a guaranteed base amount of insurance protection for life.
+Whole Life is available as either Whole Life – Pay to Age 100 or 20 Pay Whole Life.
+With Whole Life – Pay to Age 100, you pay premiums until age 100.
+With 20 Pay Whole Life you pay premiums on the base policy for only 20 years.
+Premiums on Whole Life plans are level, which means they are guaranteed never to go up.
+After the premium paying period, your policy is considered paid up, and your permanent insurance protection will never decrease.
+Whole Life plans are available to individuals anywhere between the ages of 15 days to 80 years.
 This makes it a great option if you are looking for permanent protection options for yourself, your children or your grandchildren.
-Policy owners of the 20 Pay Whole Life product are eligible to receive annual dividend amounts that will vary based on the performance of the participating account.
+Policy owners of Whole Life plans are eligible to receive annual dividend amounts that will vary based on the performance of the participating account.
 These dividend values will be used to purchase additional life insurance coverage (Paid-up Additions).
 Any Paid-up Additions are permanent and will never expire or require additional premiums.
 View 20 Pay Whole Life Brochure

 Instant Issue Life Insurance - This plan is designed for individuals age 45 to 75.
 It is a guaranteed issue permanent plan with just 5 qualifying questions.
 Premiums are guaranteed, level and payable for 20 years only.
 If death results from non-accidental causes, the death benefit equals: the Return of Premium (ROP) plus 10% interest if death occurs within the first 2 years; the Face Amount if death occurs after 2 years.
 If death results from accidental causes, the death benefit equals: two times the Face Amount if death occurs prior to age 75; the Face Amount if death occurs at age 75 or older.
 The death benefit amount is paid to the policy owner if living after the later of 20 years, or age 85*.
 View Instant Issue Brochure